Behavior Support Services - Access Services

 Training is provided to the caregivers and Direct Support Professionals to aid in support and services to best care for the individual they oversee.
 Behavior Specialists help develop a training protocol for the support team to help them best implement the behavior plan with the individuals they serve to help them reach their behavior goals in their home and community.

-Access Services has a team of experts that work directly with behavior specialists and supervisors to provide continuous training on trauma informed care.
-Caregivers that are informed about trauma informed practices are able to address the specific needs for the individuals if they have faced trauma to prevent further future trauma and to address any past trauma they have faced.
-This training and expertise carries over in the care that is provided for clients receiving behavioral supports.
+Access Services’ team of experts work directly with behavior specialists and supervisors to provide continuous training on trauma-informed care.
+When caregivers take trauma-informed training they become better equipped to address specific needs for individuals with past trauma, and are also equipped to prevent future trauma.
+This training and expertise contribute to an overall increase in quality of care provided to individuals receiving behavioral supports.

 Send us a message.